RikenSugitaLab/LLPS-Regulated-by-Highly-Charged-Proteins/simulation_files/01_all_atom_simulation_of_Hero11/README.md

-## All-atom MD simulations of Hero11
+## All-atom MD simulations of wild-type Hero11 and mutants

 In this subdirectory we have all the input files for simulations of Hero11-WT and Hero11-KRless mutant, starting from AlphaFold predicted structure and random coils, respectively.